: Polygonum sachalinense, Reynoutria sachalinensis

 : Sparse, greenish in color, borne on a slender stalk, arise from the leaf axils and stem tips; blooms August through September.

 : Fruits are three winged, seeds are dark and glossy, wind and water dispersed.

-: Native to Asia, now found along roadsides, stream and river banks, wetlands, wet depressions and woodland edges; shade intolerant; can tolerate a wide array of soil and moisture conditions.
+: Native to Asia.
+Found along roadsides, stream and river banks, wet depressions and woodland edges; shade intolerant.

-: Spreads extensively through rhizomes or fragments; can provide pollen to related species to produce viable hybrid seed.
+: Spreads through rhizomes, also by plant fragments that are transported by water or in fill; contributes pollen to related invasive species to produce viable seed.

 : Non-native Japanese knotweed (Fallopia japonica

 ) is smaller (< 6 in long) and its leaves have a flat base, rather than rounded basal lobes.

 : Monitor sunny open sites along paths, ditches and canals.
 This species is difficult to control research control options thoroughly, particularly for mechanical control methods.
 On riparian sites, consider upstream and downstream populations and herbicide impacts.
 Multiple control strategies may be needed for a single population.
 Resprouts vigorously after cutting, mowing, tilling and digging.
 Tiny fragments of roots and stem nodes can sprout and form new colonies remove all cut plant materials and incinerate or place in landfill.
 Foliar herbicide application may provide effective control.
 Cutting or spraying early in the season and then spraying later may be easiest as plants will still be short enough to spray efficiently.
 Wicking or injecting herbicide may be suitable for ecologically sensitive sites but is labor intensive.
 Follow-up required for years.

 (MNFI) has partnered with MISIN to provide the information in this fact sheet.
 Species images and/or information were used with permission from "A Field Identification Guide to Invasive Plants in Michigan's Natural Communities